-This warm bath should help both juvenile and adult bearded dragons to loosen up the stubborn shed.
+This warm bath should help juvenile and adult bearded dragons loosen up the stubborn shed.

 This is a great time to help them shed their outer skin.

-Get a clean, soft-bristled toothbrush to massage their skin with.
+Get a clean, soft-bristled toothbrush to massage their skin.

 Using the toothbrush, gently brush in the direction of their scales.

-This should feel good to your beardie, so make sure not to be too rough or harsh with it.
+This should feel good to your beardie, so make sure not to be too rough or harsh.

-There is no need to vigorously scrub their sensitive skin with the brush.
+There is no need to scrub their sensitive skin with a brush vigorously.

 Make sure to avoid sensitive areas like the eyes and cloaca.

-Once they have been thoroughly brushed, rinse off any dead skin with a cup of water.
+Once thoroughly brushed, rinse any dead skin with a cup of water.

 Be extremely careful about pouring water over them near their head area.

-When you take them out, make sure to gently dry them off, so they do not get too cold.
+When you take them out, gently dry them off so they do not get too cold.

 Dry them this way with an old towel or paper towels.

-Be sure to gently pat them dry instead of rubbing them as you might do to dry off a dog.
+Be sure to gently pat them dry instead of rubbing them as you would a dog.

 You are not aiming to peel off the shed while drying.